sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 ## Next Steps

-Should you approve, the Strategy team will work with Security and others at IITB to make access to the Internet open by default at ESDC and to ensure training opportunities are available regarding the classification of information and the acceptable use of external cloud services and tools.
+Should you approve, the IT Strategy team will:

+1. Work with the Operations team to start grouping ESDC employees into work profiles
+2. Work with IT Security and DSO to open up access to online services based on work profiles, starting with the lowest risks first
+3. Work with IT Security and DSO to identify the strategic objectives and priority actions from the Departmental Security Plan that needs to be addressed in order to open up access to online services
+4. Research, evaluate, and recommend Open Source solutions that would satisfy the risk mitigation needs outline above

 ### Appendix